thehyve/transmart-core/README.md

 * Manually delete the subdirectories with the names of the schemas that you changed.
 * Run `make <schema name>_files` for every schema whose directory you deleted.
+* (If you want to regenerate all the schemas, you can replace the last three steps with `make clean_all dump files_all`).
 * If you have data changes, go to `data/postgres`.
 If you need to dump data from a table no data was being dumped before, add that table to one of the `<schema name>_list` files.